TwelveIterationMods/balm-docs/docs/registries/menu-types.md

 }
 ```

-You can obtain a BalmMenuTypeFactory either through `Balm.menuTypes(MOD_ID, ModMenuTypes::initialize)` or by registering your mod as a `BalmModule`.
+You can obtain a BalmMenuTypeRegistrar either through `Balm.menuTypes(MOD_ID, ModMenuTypes::initialize)` or by registering your mod as a `BalmModule`.

 #### Using an Initializer